Brendonovich/prisma-client-rust/docs/src/pages/getting-started/setup.md

 If you have `rustfmt` installed, the generated code will be formatted for easier exploration and debugging.

+NOTE: The generated client must not be checked into source control.
+It cannot be transferred between devices or operating systems.
+You will need to re-generate it wherever you build your project.
+If using git, add it to your `.gitignore` file.

 ## Creating the Client

 First, make sure you are using the [Tokio](https://github.com/tokio-rs/tokio) async runtime.